-On January 1, 2014, the Ontario Energy Board (OEB) approved changes to your gas rates.
+The Ontario Energy Board (OEB) has approved changes to your gas rates effective January 1, 2016.
 These changes affect customers who purchase natural gas directly from Enbridge and those who buy from a natural gas marketer.

 How do these changes affect you?

 Do you have questions about this latest rate change?